 The details in the list above are the most common exceptions; make sure to check the documents of the policy for a comprehensive list of exclusions.

-To understand the differences between third party and comprehensive car insurance better, go through the table given below:
+To understand the differences between comprehensive and third party insurance better, go through the table given below:

 Third Party Liability Insurance | Comprehensive Car Insurance |